dncoyote/interview-guides/Notes/SpringBoot.md

 - Stereotype annotations are a set of annotations used to indicate the roles of annotated classes.
 - These annotations help Spring Boot understand the purpose of the annotated class and how it should be treated within the application context.
 - Stereotype annotations are part of the broader Spring Framework, and they provide a way to define components, services, configurations, and more.
+- `@Component` Marks a class as a generic Spring-managed component.
+It indicates that the annotated class is a candidate for auto-detection and bean registration within the application context.

+- `@Controller` Used to annotate classes that serve as Spring MVC controllers.
+These classes handle HTTP requests, process user input, and return appropriate responses.
+They are typically used in web applications to implement the presentation layer.

+- `@Service` Identifies classes that contain business logic and service functionality.
+Service classes encapsulate application-specific logic and are often used to perform operations such as data manipulation, validation, and business rule enforcement.

+- `@Repository` Marks classes as repositories, typically used in the data access layer of an application.
+Repository classes are responsible for interacting with a database or other data sources to perform CRUD (Create, Read, Update, Delete) operations on persistent entities.

+- `@Configuration` Indicates that a class is a configuration class responsible for defining bean configurations and other application settings.
+Configuration classes often contain bean definitions, property sources, and other configuration elements required to bootstrap the Spring application context.

+- `@RestController` A specialized version of @Controller used to build RESTful web services.
+Classes annotated with @RestController combine the functionality of @Controller and @ResponseBody, allowing them to handle REST requests and directly serialize response data to the HTTP response body.

 ## **DispatcherServlet**